 top of page

-"...we finally made it into high Nzul, a stark realm beset by mist and grey-dark clouds, and of atmosphere extraordinary in grandeur.
-The thick vapours briefly part and admit narrow shafts of sun that glow upon snow-clad slopes.
-We took the rugged mountain pass and traversed treacherous landscapes, at last nearing the super-fortress, the Arc du Baffay.
+"...we finally made it into high Nzul, a mysterious realm, its atmosphere beset by mist and grey-dark clouds, but of exquisite grandure shaped in snow and stone.
+The thick cloud will part and admit narrow shafts of sun that glow upon snow clad slopes, then quickly close up again in shadow.
+We took the rugged mountain pass and traversed the treacherous glaciers, at last nearing the super-fortress, the Arc du Baffay.

-His visage veiled, the titan seemed somehow to greet us with both a vague pity and tacit disdain."
+His visage veiled, the titan seemed to greet us with a sincere pity and tacit disdain."

 H.G.
 Potter